 The IK rating is a scale of 0 through 10 and each level of testing describes an increased level of physical impact testing.
 As the scale increases, the impact tests are performed at greater distances, with stronger materials, increased mass and different types of striking instruments:

-Verkada’s CM41 mini-dome and the interior CD series domes are all IK08-rated and the outdoor CD series domes and Bullet cameras are all IK10-rated.
+Verkada’s CM41 indoor mini-dome and the interior CD series domes are all IK08-rated and the CM41-E, outdoor CD series domes, and bullet cameras are all IK10-rated.

 “IP” ratings (Ingress Protection) are also defined by the IEC.
 IEC Standard #60529 describes “the degree of protection provided by mechanical casings and electrical enclosures against intrusion, dust, accidental contact, and water.”